jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually/index.rst

     :ref:`you can install it from here<what is covered?>`

-  - if tree_ is installed on the computer, the terminal_ is my friend, and shows
+  - if tree_ is installed on the computer, the terminal_ shows

     .. code-block:: shell